gogatekeeper/gatekeeper/docs/content/_index.md

 You can control the upstream endpoint via the `--upstream-url` option.
-Both HTTP and HTTPS are supported with TLS verification and keep-alive support configured via the `--skip-upstream-tls-verify` / `--upstream-keepalives` option.
+Both HTTP and HTTPS are supported with TLS verification and keep-alive support configured via the `--upstream-ca`, `--tls-client-certificate`, `--tls-client-private-key`, `--skip-upstream-tls-verify`, `--upstream-keepalives` option.
 Note, the proxy can also upstream via a UNIX socket, `--upstream-url unix://path/to/the/file.sock`.

+For more about tls setup see [TLS/mTLS](#tlsmtls).

 ## Endpoints